-Important usage information:This calculator is intended for estimating the painting cost of the entire house interior.
+Important usage information:This calculator is intended for estimating the interior painting cost of the entire house.
 If you need to price just a few rooms, use our Room Painting Calculator.
 For outside painting costs, use our Exterior House Painting Calculator.

 Prices are based on 8' ceiling height.
 If your ceilings are higher, you should add about 9% per additional foot to the total price.